 Another important aspect is to improve your page loading speed.
 The most common ways to do it are:

-Responsive design allows the content to be render well on different of devices or screen sizes.
+Responsive design allows the content to be rendered well on different devices or screen sizes.
 Use flexible layouts, and CSS media queries to build a webpage that will automatically change its layout depending on the user’s screen size.

 Once your website is ready, test it with multiple devices.
 You should use all types of mobile operating systems (iOS, Android, Windows) and also test it on both phones and tablets.
 Try to be in your user’s shoes and test everything.
 An even better approach is to ask someone else to test it for you or use one of the many automatic testing tools available these days.

 If you’re looking to increase your conversion rate and make loyal clients out of your current visitors, mobile-friendly web design is essential.
 We hope that these tips provided useful information on how to make your website mobile-friendly.
 By following them, your website will cater to the needs of both desktop and mobile users.

 No matter if you are just starting to optimize your website or if it is already optimized for mobile, we will be happy to hear your insights and experiences!